2018ik/2018ik.github.io/_wiki/son_of_god.markdown

 Designation implies there was something not "Son of God"-like before, and that would be the humanity of Jesus.
 Now as the Son of God, he possesses both divinity and humanity.

+### Firstborn

-As this designated One is the firstborn, and not the only-begotten, there will be more sons in the future.
+As this designated One is the firstborn, and not only just the only-begotten (John 3:16), there will be more sons in the future.
 Christ the firstborn son serves as a prototype to produce His many sons.
 We too can be designated and revealed as sons of God, possessing both divinity and humanity.